sghiouri-mohammed/dallosh_analysis/Readme.md

 ### Architecture Overview

-The system is organized into three main layers:
+The system is organized into three main layers as follow:

 **Frontend Layer:**